WJSoftware/vite-plugin-single-spa/README.md

 }
 ```

-This is because, while using `npm run dev`, no bundling takes place.
-If you decide that you cannot properly test or
+This is because, while using `npm run dev`, no bundling takes place, so we directly reference the module in the `/src`
+folder.

+While developing you may encounter a surprise:  Assets (images, fonts, etc.) referenced by the micro-frontend projects
+don't load.
+As of Vite v4.4.8, assets are not properly served while in `serve` mode because the `base` property is
-develop your micro-frontend with the assets missing (images, fonts, etc.), then you'll have to use `npm run preview`
+trimmed down to its path.
+If you decide that you cannot properly test or develop your micro-frontend with the assets
-and this requires the import maps to point to the built, or bundled, `spa.js`:
+missing, then you'll have to use `npm run preview`, and this requires the import maps to point to the built, or
+bundled, `spa.js`:

 ```json
 {